Jarauvi/lichaser_ble/README.md

 * **Persistent Connection Toggle:** Choose between "Instant Response" (Keep-Alive) or "Resource Friendly" (Disconnect after use) modes.

 ## To Do
-- state is not persistent and it resets when Home Assistant is restarted

 - missing tests

 ## 🚀 Installation